 As an EM/B student, you will gain hands-on experience in all aspects of the digital storytelling process — from idea development to finished work.
 Before you graduate, you will create digital media content and an online portfolio to showcase your work.

-Opportunities for practical and applied production experience include student-run media outlets 90.5 WASU-FM, known as “The App”; AppTV; The Appalachian newspaper organization; and The Peel Literature and Arts Review.
+Opportunities for practical and applied production experience include student-run media outlets 90.5 WASU-FM, known as “The App”; AppTV, which offers a wide range of programming and production opportunities, including the Appalachian Weekly News broadcast program; The Appalachian newspaper organization; and The Peel Literature and Arts Review.

-Employment: EM/B graduates work for a variety of employers, including HBO, Marvel, Saturday Night Live, CNN, Extreme Home Makeover, Ole Miss Athletics, NASCAR, Clear Channel, Sun Belt Digital Media, Blue Ridge Broadcasting, WCNC Charlotte, WBTV Charlotte, WKYC TV in Cleveland and other outlets.
+Employment: EM/B graduates have gone on to work work for a variety of employers, including: HBO, Marvel, Saturday Night Live, CNN, Extreme Home Makeover, Ole Miss Athletics, NASCAR, Clear Channel, Sun Belt Digital Media, Blue Ridge Broadcasting, WCNC Charlotte, WBTV/Charlotte WKYC TV in Cleveland and other outlets.
 Other alumni have moved to New York, Atlanta or Los Angeles to work in the feature film industry.

 A minor is required for this degree.